 Full Moon Hikes

 BOY SCOUTS AND OTHER LARGE GROUPS - Because spaces are limited, we cannot allow large groups to register for the public full moon hike, even if you send in multiple forms of 5 participants each.
-If you have a large group such as a Boy Scout or Girl Scout troop and would like to go on the full moon hike, please contact us at (575) 479-6124 ext.
-232 and we will see if we can accommodate your group.
-Accommodation is not guaranteed.

-Directions for Submitting the Form:
+Directions for Submitting the Form

 When you download the form, you will see three buttons in the upper right-hand corner of the form itself.
 The following will explain what the three buttons do.